zk-bankai/soulforge/applications/zk-firma-digital.md

 **Verifiable Credential Signature**: Enable users to sign voting data formatted as VC (JSON).
 **Signature Validation**: Validate the signed voting data and citizen’s signature to confirm authenticity and eligibility.
-**CIRCOM vote privacy**: add circuits to validate the user ability to emit votes in a proposal and then allow them to vote in an anonymous way.
+**Circom vote privacy**: add circuits to validate the user ability to emit votes in a proposal and then allow them to vote in an anonymous way.

 -  **FTE (Full-Time Equivalent):** 1 FTE.